farookphuket/lav8.project/README.md

+-   make sure that you are in "lav8.project" (or what if you have rename it to something else it should be your project root folder ) now run "composer install " or " composer update " (in my case I run "composer update") wait until the process has done now run "npm install " the command "composer update" will create folder "vendor" and the command "npm install" will create folder " node_modules " in your project root directory

+-   now run command "php artisan key:generate " you should get the success message

+-   if you try to browse your web project now will be some permission denied so you have to run "sudo chmod 777 -R /path-to-your-project" in my case I have my project in the path "/srv/http/la8.lap" so the command I run will be "sudo chmod 777 -R /srv/http/lav8.lap"

 -   in your project folder if you run the command `php artisan migrate:status` it should not be any error report shown and the table list will show.